 People For Community Recovery

-People for Community Recovery was founded in 1979 by Hazel Johnson, known as the mother of the environmental justice movement.
-PCR’s mission is to enhance the quality of life of residents affected by environmental pollution.
-PCR educates the public, advocates for policy and program changes and coordinates services on issues of the environment, education, health, housing, safety, and economic equity.
+People for Community Recovery (PCR), founded in 1979 by Hazel Johnson, the mother of the environmental justice movement, works to enhance quality of life for pollution-impacted residents through education, advocacy, and programs addressing environment, health, housing, and economic equity.

 North Carolina Environmental Justice Network